 To create a failover plan:

-- Log in to the VAO UI in the DR site as a Site Administrator or Failover Plan Author.
+- Log in to the VAO UI as a VAO Administrator or Plan Author.
 For details, see Accessing VAO UI.

 - Click Manage > New.

-- At the Site step, in the Available Sites list, select a VAO site for which you want to create the plan.
+- At the Scope step, in the Available Scopes list, select a scope for which you want to create the plan.

 Use the Plan Name and Description fields to enter a name for the new failover plan and provide a description for future reference.
 The maximum length of the plan name is 64 characters; the following characters are not supported: * : / \ ? " < > |